ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 ### `AddConstraints.jsx`

 The `AddConstraints.jsx` component provides a form for adding new constraints.
 It allows users to select days, time ranges, and specify consecutive and non-consecutive subjects.
+Tooltips are provided to help users understand how to use the form.
+The component also includes better error handling and user feedback mechanisms using SweetAlert2, as well as interactive elements and animations using Framer Motion.
+Accessibility has been improved by following best practices for web accessibility.

 ### `AddCourse.jsx`

 The `AddCourse.jsx` component provides a form for adding new courses.
 It allows users to enter the course name and code.
+Tooltips are provided to help users understand how to use the form.
+The component also includes better error handling and user feedback mechanisms using SweetAlert2, as well as interactive elements and animations using Framer Motion.
+Accessibility has been improved by following best practices for web accessibility.

 ### `AddTemplate.jsx`